lmfit/uncertainties/doc/index.rst

    sudo python setup.py install

-You can also simply **move** the appropriate :file:`uncertainties-py*` directory to a location that Python can import from (directory in which scripts using :mod:`uncertainties` are run, etc.), and then rename it :file:`uncertainties`.
+You can also simply **move** the :file:`uncertainties-py*` directory that corresponds best to your version of Python to a location that Python can import from (directory in which scripts using :mod:`uncertainties` are run, etc.); the chosen :file:`uncertainties-py*` directory should then be renamed :file:`uncertainties`.
+Python 3 users should finally run ``2to3 -w uncertainties`` so as to automatically adapt the code to Python 3.

 Source code
 -----------